JonoB/Flare-Form/readme.md

 ```php
 $form->submit('Save');
 ```
-By default, Formly will add in the Twitter Bootstrap 'btn'.
+By default, Formly will add in the Twitter Bootstrap 'btn' class.
 You can override this in the third parameter if you want:
 ```php
 $form->submit('Save', $attributes, 'some-class');
 ```